Certifications and disclosures

-Complaints are managed through DoT's Customer Feedback System (CFS), which is administered within Objective DoT's electronic document and record management system (EDRMS).
+Customer feedback, including Complaints are managed via the Customer Feedback System (CFS), a bespoke fit for purpose workflow within Objective - the Department's electronic document and record management system (EDRMS).

-In 2016-17, DoT continued to analyse customer feedback and improve accessibility for customers wishing to submit a general enquiry online.
-These measures to improve the customer experience may have contributed to the overall increase in feedback from 2015-16 as customers found the process more accessible.
+In 2017-18, DoT continued to analyse customer feedback and ensure accessibility for customers wishing to submit a general enquiry online.
+Overall the percentage of complaints against feedback received has remained relatively constant.

-Breakdown of complaints by business unit for 2016-17
+Breakdown of feedback by business unit in 2017-18

 Employment and industrial relations

 Full-time equivalents (FTE) and headcount as at 30 June 2018